 Washington and Lee University is committed to providing equal access to educational opportunities to qualified students with physical or mental disabilities, in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
-The University intends that these procedures will facilitate an interactive process of dialogue and timely exchange of information between the student and the Office of the Dean of the College.
+The University intends that these procedures will facilitate an interactive process of dialogue and timely exchange of information between the student and the designated University administrators.

 This policy applies to all undergraduate students.